yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface-(cli)-security.markdown

 The Command Line Interface (CLI) has two modes - an `interactive shell` mode and a `non-interactive` mode.
 The difference in terms of security is the **login** stage.
 When in `interactive` mode, you can call the **`login`** command, supply credentials, and perform operations using this session.
 But, when in a `non-interactive` mode, you can execute only one command line at a time - no session is being managed.

+{% info %}
-{% infosign %} Note that the login is being performed against the GSM.
+Note that the login is being performed against the GSM.
 If the Grid is not secured, you can deploy without logging in.
 For example, you can deploy a secured Processing Unit into a non-secured Grid.
+{%endinfo%}

 {% inittab login|tablocation=top %}
 {% tabcontent  Interactive %}